 Ever since I made the switch from Safari to Chrome, I have missed the social sharing options.
 However, I do not need to miss them anymore because BetterChrome brings them back with a vengeance.
 It allows you to share content over Twitter, Facebook and Google+ quickly and easily.
 Once you install the tweak, there is no setup required.
 Simply launch Chrome and you should see the option to share in the settings icon (which is next to the address bar).

-If you miss telling your friends about the cool stuff you find on the web, the $1 price tag for this awesome tweak should be easily justifiable.
+If you miss telling your friends about the cool stuff you find on the web, the $1 price tag for one of the best Cydia tweaks should be easily justifiable.
 I’m not sure why sharing was not included with Chrome by default, and hopefully it will be added eventually, but this tweak should hold us in good stead in the meantime.

 Google Chrome on iOS is a fantastic browser, and with these awesome jailbreak tweaks, it’s even better.
 If you have been holding off on trying it, give it a shot with these tweaks.
 It just might change the way you browse the web on iOS devices forever.